SSJA SHORTLIST - Category Is Books: The queer bookshop helping Glasgow's LGBTQ community

 “Going to barbers is rife with toxic masculinity which makes me feel really uncomfortable.
 Places I go, they’re kind of like ‘oh did you watch the footie at the weekend’, and I’m sort of like eh sure, cool.
 I just find it very awkward and difficult to sit there and have my hair cut when these people talk to me about really bizarre stuff that I don’t relate to at all.
 So the idea of coming to a queer focused barber it feels very safe for me, it feels really nice.”

-Soon, Gabriel also plans to start giving massages in the shop on Mondays.
+Soon, Gabriel Barber Therapies also plan to start giving massages in the shop on Mondays.
 This is another simple act of self-care that can be overtly gendered, making it inaccessible for queer-identifying people.
 Fi and Charlotte can’t wait for the curtains to go up and for him to get started.

 “The idea for me of going to a traditional massage space, where I’d be expected to be feminine and wear a fluffy towel thing, fills me with dread,” Fi explains.
 “No way, it’s going to stress me out, and that’s not the point.”